Kaleidoscope-io/Tableu-Challenge/README.md

 * Today, what are the bottom 10 stations in the city for ending a journey (Based on data, why?)

 * Today, what is the gender breakdown of active participants (Male v.
-Female)? about 70% males and 23% females
+Female)? about 70% males and 23% females (7% Unknown)

 * How effective has gender outreach been in increasing female ridership over the timespan?
-Not very effective as females did not increase over teh timespan.
+Not very effective as females did not increase over the timespan.

 * How does the average trip duration change by age?
-People in teh age group of 25-35 and 5-55 have peak activity both in trip duration and number of trips.
+People in the age group of 25-35 and 50-55 have peak activity both in trip duration and number of trips.

 * Which bikes (by ID) are most likely due for repair or inspection in the timespan?
 Assuming longer trip duration bikes will need repair the top 3 (based on trip duration) are: 16498, 32225, 39570